Philippine National Railways: INKA livery (2019)

 The PNR announced another logo change and changes to its livery in 2019.
 This is after the Duterte administration under the Department of Transportation announced major reforms to the PNR.
 The PNR's monogram is now fully incorporated on a seal-type logo, bearing the agency's name and the year it was founded.
 The seal was also changed from orange and blue to golden yellow and blue.
 At the same time, the rolling stock also changed its liveries with regards to the arrival of the new rolling stock from Indonesia.
 The 203 series-based passenger cars' liveries did not change as of 2022.

 The first among the old rolling stock was the KiHa 350 and KiHa 59 series trains.
 After this was the Hyundai Rotem DMUs and finally, 900 series locomotives DEL 917, 902, 913, 921, and 922, 5000 series locomotive DEL 5007 and 5001, and 2500 series locomotive DEL 2540 changed its livery to orange.
 All multiple units were fitted with new window screen to resist stoning.
-The colors however varied from one type of rolling stock to another but the common theme was the inclusion of navy blue-orange (as the highlight color), Blue (as the main stock color), orange (as the side line color) and black (as the bottom color).
+The colors however varied from one type of rolling stock to another but the common theme was the inclusion of orange (as the highlight color), white (as the main stock color), navy blue (as the side line color) and black (as the bottom color).